-This advice note is intended to inform and assist applicants seeking planning permission for the development of or change of use of an existing building to a children's residential and supported accommodation.
+This advice note is intended to inform and assist applicants seeking planning permission for the development of, or change of use of an existing building to residential and supported accommodation ie. any accommodation where care and/or support will be provided, including homeless provision.